-In general, registration for a season of PGA Jr. League occurs between January and March of any given year.
+In general, registration for the spring/summer season of PGA Jr. League occurs between January and March of any given year.

-The regular season takes place Marchl through July.
+The recreational season takes place March – July.
 Games can be scheduled for any period in between, but all regular season games must be completed by July 31.
 Most regular seasons consist of 5-6 local games.

 The PGA Jr. League Postseason presented by National Car Rental begins in August with Section Qualifying and Championship events.
 Regional competitions occur in September, while the PGA Jr. League Championship taking place in October.

 For the scheduling specifics of your team or league, please consult with your local golf facility and your team's Captain.